SamLG/p2/README.md

 <http://p2.samgrise.me/>

 ## Description
-A xkcd password generator using php and forms.
+A xkcd password generator using php and forms, with the words used in the password scraped from a website.
 The features available include: # of words, choice of separator, adding numbers and their quanitity, adding symbols and their quantity, choosing case.
-The words used in the password are scraped from a website.
+Input values and error messages should persist on submission.

 ## Demo